 Cabela’s - Cabela’s stores are known as premier shopping and tourism destinations, drawing visitors from hundreds of miles to indulge in a unique shopping experience that celebrates nature and the lifestyle of the outdoor enthusiast.
 Extraordinary in design and showcasing thousands of products from its world-famous catalog and website, a customer’s average stay at a Cabela’s store has been estimated at a remarkable three and a half hours. cabelas.com, 775-829-4100

-Outlets at Sparks – The Outlets at Sparks offers outlet shopping, dining and entertainment in a large complex next to a 77-acre lake surrounded by walking paths, trees and sandy beaches. outletsatlegends.com
+Outlets at Sparks – The Outlets at Sparks offers outlet shopping, dining and entertainment in a large complex next to a 77-acre lake surrounded by walking paths, trees and sandy beaches.
+Home to Galaxy Luxury and IMAX theatres, and the world's largest all-sports store, SCHEELS. outletsatlegends.com

-The Summit, Reno - Located at the south end of Reno at Mt.
-Rose Highway, The Summit is an open-air lifestyle shopping center with more than 70 shops, specialty retailers, salons and restaurants to satisfy any palate.
-Its many courtyards feature fountains, paths and fire pits to gather around on cool evenings, seasonal features such as live music during summer evenings and sleigh rides on wintry days. thesummitonline.com
+The Summit, Reno - Located at the south end of Reno at the base of the Mount Rose Highway, The Summit is an open-air lifestyle shopping center with more than 70 shops, specialty retailers, salons and restaurants to satisfy any palate.
+Its many courtyards feature fountains, paths and fire pits to gather around on cool evenings, as well as seasonal events such as live music during the summer and sleigh rides on wintry days. thesummitonline.com

-Meadowood Mall, Reno - Meadowood Mall is a longtime favorite and is located right in the middle of Reno.
-Shoppers will be delighted with more than 100 stores, specialty retailers, salons and restaurants to explore in a conveniently located indoor environment. simon.com/mall/meadowood-mall.
+Meadowood Mall - Meadowood Mall is a longtime favorite and is centrally located in Reno.
+Shoppers will be delighted with more than 100 stores, specialty retailers, salons and restaurants to explore in a climate-controlled indoor environment. simon.com/mall/meadowood-mall.

 Animal Ark, Reno - A non-profit organization, wildlife sanctuary and education center, their mission is to inspire environmental stewardship through wildlife education and entertainment.
 Since 1981, Animal Ark has provided a safe haven for injured, abandoned and otherwise non-releasable wildlife.
 They educate tens-of-thousands of children and adults each year about ecological principles and wildlife by providing special programming events and educational tours.
 Animal Ark is open to the public six days a week and offers special events each month.